php-saas/php-saas.com/docs/early-access.md

 The early access is only available to the Github Sponsors.
 You can become a sponsor by visiting the [GitHub Sponsors page](https://github.com/sponsors/saeedvaziry).

 :::tip
-Sponsoring to any tier will give you access to the early access.
+Sponsoring to any tier will give you access to the project.
 :::

 :::info